Skip to Content

 Almost all my photos of Olympic National Park are of Tween Traveler climbing on things.

-Here is my advice on exploring Olympic National Park’s can’t-miss highlights and the best things to do with kids.
-I’m also going to tell you what disappointed us and what we definitely would have seen with a bit more time.
+Here is my advice on exploring Olympic National Park’s diverse can’t-miss highlights and the best things to do with kids.
+I also tell you what disappointed us and what we definitely would have seen with a bit more time.

-Port Angeles is a popular base for exploring Olympic and has a lot of small motels with rooms opening out onto the parking lot.
-That’s not really our scene.
+Port Angeles is a popular base for exploring Olympic National Park and has a lot of small motels with rooms opening out onto the parking lot, which I avoid whenever I can.

-The Lodge, located a five-minute drive from the center of town, the Lodge was a better value for price than you often find in national park towns.
+The Lodge, located a five-minute drive from the center of town, offer a better value for the rate we paid than we have often found in national park towns.

 It has a roomy, comfortable lobby with a fireplace and a large glass wall overlooking a golf course.
-A good place to read or play games at night.
+It’s a good place to read or play games at night.

 It also has a small patio with a rock garden and waterfall next to the golf course.
 But our long park days didn’t give us a chance to enjoy these.

-The standard double-queen room had space for the three of us.
-Breakfast isn’t included with your stay but there’s a restaurant if you don’t want to hunt for breakfast in town.
+The standard double-queen room had ample space for the three of us.
+Breakfast wasn’t included with our stay but there is a restaurant if you don’t want to hunt for breakfast in town.

-We really liked the good-sized outdoor pool, which was pretty well heated, and the hot tub.
+We really liked the good-sized outdoor pool, which was well heated, and the hot tub.
 But they close the pool to families at 9:00 pm to give adults a kid-free hour in the water.
-A staff member actually comes out at 9:00 to remind families to leave, even if there aren’t any adults looking to use the pool.
+A staff member actually came out at 9:00 to remind families to leave, even when there weren’t any adults looking to use the pool.

-Given that we often didn’t get back from our day in the park and dinner until nearly 8:00, which definitely cut our pool time short.
+Given that we usually didn’t get back from our day in the park and dinner until nearly 8:00, this definitely cut our pool time short.

 Read More: